mfherbst/dreuwBin/README.md

 ### ``qchem_send_job`` and ``orca_send_job``
 - Facilitate sending jobs to a cluster for performing calculations.
-- The scripts parse the calculation input file and automatically determine the required queuing system parameters for the job.
+- The scripts parse the calculation input file and automatically determine the required queuing system parameters for each individual job.
 - An appropriate job script is produced, but may be reviewed by the user before sending it off to the job queue.
 - The way the queuing system parameters are determined is very flexible and may be